Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Introduction

 \subsubsection{Construction of approximate strongly interacting multi-bubbles}

 Let

 Then $V$ should be an approximate solution of

 For technical reason, we require an estimate on the error term of the form $t^{-2-\delta}$, where $\delta>0$.
 But, when considering the scaling symmetry, there will be a lot of ``lower order terms" appearing \footnote{Here, by ``lower order terms" we mean terms which asymptotically behave like $t^{-\alpha}$, with $0<\alpha\leq 2$.} .
 Meanwhile, the interaction between different bubbles also contain ``lower order terms".
-We have to choose the functions $A_{ij}$, $B_{ij}$ carefully so that all ``lower order terms" generated by scaling and interaction will be canceled.
+We have to choose some functions \footnote{See Proposition \ref{P6} and Proposition \ref{P11} for more details.} $A_{ij}$, $B_{ij}$ carefully so that all ``lower order terms" generated by scaling and interaction will be canceled.
 We mention here this is new feature for generalized Benjamin-Ono equations when comparing to the KdV cases.

 Due to these ``lower order terms", the ODE system \eqref{119} has to be replaced by the following refined one:

 for all $i=1,\ldots,n$, where $b_{ijk}$ are universal constants depending on $p,n$.
 Hence, the asymptotic behavior of the parameters \eqref{120} can be improved to